infor-design/enterprise/docs/PUBLISH.md

 For a final release, finish with:

 1. Manually merge the version branch into `master`.
 Do **NOT** use a pull request.
-(You will need github push permissions for this)
+(You will need github push permissions for this).
+One way to do this is with the command `git checkout master && git merge origin/4.19.x`.
-    - Verify the `package.json` version on master is what it should be (usually the next minor version with a `-dev` suffix)
+2. Verify the `package.json` version on master is what it should be (usually the next minor version with a `-dev` suffix)